DAIC-tud/docs/content/en/docs/manual/connecting/index.md

 ```bash
 $ ssh [<YourNetID>@]login.daic.tudelft.nl
 ```

-This command logs you in into one of the three login nodes of DAIC (`login[1-3]`), where `<YourNetID>` is your TU Delft's NetID.
+This command logs you in into DAIC's `login1` node, where `<YourNetID>` is your TU Delft's NetID.
 You can optionally omit the square brackets and their contents if the username on the machine you are connecting from matches your NetID.

+{{% alert title="Note" color="info" %}}
+Currently DAIC has 3 login nodes: `login1`, `login2`, and `login3`.
+You can connect to any of these nodes as per your needs.
+For more on the choice of login nodes, see [DAIC login nodes](/docs/system#login-nodes).
+{{% /alert %}}

 {{% alert title="Note" color="info" %}}